openlawteam/docs/docs/openlaw-elements/README.md

 ## Required Parameters

-We'll give more detailed information on the OpenLawForm parameters here.

-#### apiClient
+### apiClient

-You will need to authenticate an instance of the apiClient and pass it in to the component to work.
+You will need to authenticate an instance of the apiClient object and pass it into the component to work.
 For more information on how to do that, see the [REST API and APIClient](/api-client/) portion of the docs.

 ```
 apiClient={apiClient}
 ```

-#### executionResult
+### executionResult

-You will have to pass in the `executionResult` from a template compiled with the OpenLaw Object.
-See the [Openlaw Object - execute](/openlaw-object/#template) section of the docs for more details.
+You will have to pass in the `executionResult` object from a template compiled with the Openlaw Object.
+See the [template](/openlaw-object/#template) section of the Openlaw Object docs for more details.

 ```
 executionResult={executionResult}
 ```

-#### parameters
+### parameters

 These are the parameters for values that correlate to template variables.
-Generally you'll manage these in state via an onChange function throughout the lifecycle of your app.
+Generally you'll manage the parameters object in state via an onChange function handler (or in a state manager like Redux or MobX) throughout the lifecycle of your app.

 ```
 parameters={parameters}
 ```

-#### onChangeFunction
+### onChangeFunction

 This is the method through which you'll handle form changes.
 As a user types into form fields or makes value changes, the event will fire.